jasminemcmillion/hello-world/README.md

 <h3 align="center">
 <img src="https://user-images.githubusercontent.com/120766467/208232332-38f38315-c1e8-4dc3-bf1b-64e0c0f363ae.png" width="70" height="70"/> How I Work</h3>
-<p align="center">I operate with remotetly, so as to ensure quality 24/7 servcie that meets the needs of my clients, partnered organization(s), and business associates. 💌 "To-do" lists are my best friend.
-Adaptability and efficiency are at the forefront of everything that I do!</p>
+<p align="center">I operate with remotetly, so as to ensure quality servcie that meets the needs of my clients, partnered organization(s), and business associates. 💌 "To-do" lists are my best friend, and adaptability and efficiency are at the forefront of everything that I do!</p>
 <hr>

 <h3 align="center">